 Can a UTI kill my French bulldog?

-It is extremely rare for you French Bulldog to die from a UTI, but Bulldog-Cystitis and Bulldog-UTI is an inflammatory bladder condition.
+It is extremely rare for you French Bulldog to die from a UTI, but Bulldog-Cystitis and Bulldog-UTI are inflammatory bladder conditions.
 Cystitis and UTI in bulldogs can result in pain and discomfort.
-It is vital to get the bulldog to a vet specialist as quickly as possible as the condition is really painful on your pet bulldog, and this can result in further complications as well.
+It is vital to get the Bulldog to a vet specialist as quickly as possible as the condition is really painful on your pet bulldog, and this can result in further complications as well.

 When to See a Vet about it?

-In all cases, you should bring your French Bulldog to your vet if they are suspect to have a UTI for a full check-up.
+In all cases, you should bring your French Bulldog to your vet if they are suspected of having a UTI for a full check-up.
 The veterinary team will quickly diagnose the reason for your pet’s discomfort.
 However, there are several factors to look upon to make sure that visit is worthy and accurate diagnosis is made:

-Does your dog show alter behaviour?
-This can be high or low than usual activity levels or change in dietary habits.
+Does your dog show alter behavior?
+This can be high or low than usual activity levels or changes in dietary habits.

 Has the dog been prescribed any medications?
 And also, how well did it respond to that treatment?

-A physical examination will occur, and most likely, will include abdomen palpation for checking any renal abnormalities or pain.
+A physical examination will occur and most likely include abdomen palpation for checking any renal abnormalities or pain.
 Diagnostic tests can comprise of biochemical profile (for any preexisting diseases), with total blood count (for verifying white blood cell count increase).
-A urinalysis is done that can point out the presence of proteins, blood and pus for analyzing urine PH level.
+A urinalysis is done that can point out the presence of proteins, blood, and pus for analyzing urine PH levels.
 The urine can get cultured for growing and also verifying bacteria responsible for UTI.

-Veterinary specialists also often perform a radiograph or an ultrasound for looking for any lesions or stones.
-A contrast study can also be possible as it is a great way for identifying any defects in the anatomy.
+Veterinary specialists also often perform a radiograph or an ultrasound to look for any lesions or stones.
+A contrast study can also be possible as it is a great way to identify any defects in the anatomy.

 For other incontinence causes, the very most likely start treating the primary cause or the condition.
 When the reason is an anatomical abnormality or bladder stones, surgery can get recommended.
 For other conditions such as diabetes, the disease can most likely get treated through medications, and it can help in clearing up urine issues.

 While incontinence can be preventable entirely, different steps can be taken to help the dog avoid and manage it.
-If you have suspected sickness in your dog, you need to be sure to immediately call your veterinary.
-It’s best to always consult the veterinarian for any health-related questions, as they’re the specialists in pet examination.
+If you have suspected sickness in your dog, you need to be sure to call your veterinary immediately.
+It’s best always to consult the veterinarian for any health-related questions, as they’re the specialists in pet examination.
 You look for your pet’s health history and can get the best possible recommendations for treatment options.

-If you’re concerned about why my French bulldog is leaking urine, early diagnosis and treatment for it are best as it helps prevent any serious complications.
+If you’re concerned about why my French Bulldog is leaking urine, early diagnosis and treatment are best as it helps prevent any serious complications.